Uline Arena: The Beatles concert

 The commentary by Leroy Aarons, The Washington Post national correspondent reviewing the concert, surprised many people in the DC area who had not realized how large a following the band had garnered during its first visit to the United States.

 In 2004, he reviewed his comment:

 The concert was videotaped by CBS.
 It was then transferred to kinescope.
 On March 14 and 15, 1964, it was shown in 100 movie theaters and in the Uline Arena.
 The video of the concert not only contains the Beatles show but was also fleshed out with content from other separate performances from The Beach Boys and Lesley Gore.
 Three of the songs played at the venue are featured in The Beatles: The First U.S. Visit DVD: I Wanna Be Your Man, She Loves You and I Saw Her Standing There.
 The Anthology 3 contains She Loves You and I Saw Her Standing There as well as Please Please Me.
-A bootleg copy of the full concert appears to have been available in fall 2003 but it was immediately removed from the market after the legal team of Apple Records got involved.
+A bootleg copy of the full concert appears to have been available in fall 2003 but it was immediately removed from the market after Apple Records lawyers objected.

 The concert film is now available in its entirety exclusively from the iTunes Store as part of The Beatles Box Set on the Past Masters, Vols.
 1&2 disc.

 Bob Dylan's Greatest Hits cover

 Bob Dylan performed at the Washington Coliseum, and the photograph of Dylan on the cover of Bob Dylan's Greatest Hits was taken at a concert at the Coliseum on November 28, 1965.
 The artist's website does not have a set list for that date.

-Life magazine photographer Rowland Scherman and his wife Joan lived nearby, and attended the concert.
+Life magazine photographer Rowland Scherman and his wife Joan lived nearby and attended the concert.
 Although he was not on duty at the time, he brought his camera and used his press pass to gain access to the backstage area to take a few photos.
 In Encounters With Bob Dylan, Scherman remembers the moment:

-He got in touch with Columbia Records art director John Berg, who was dating his sister at the time.
-He bought the shot for $300.
-Berg along with Bob Cato used the photo for the album cover.
+Scherman got in touch with Columbia Records art director John Berg, who was dating his sister at the time.
+Berg bought the shot for $300 and, along with Bob Cato, used the photo for the album cover.
 It won the 10th Annual Grammy Award for Best Album Cover, Photography, in 1967.
 The photographer's name was misspelled on the award statuette and remains misspelled on the Grammy Awards website.